֭

 FIREPlaintiff

-In March 2024, Susan Hogarth took a selfie with her completed ballot for a primary election, and then posted the image to social media.
+In March 2024, Susan Hogarth took a "ballot selfie" with her completed ballot for a primary election, and then posted the image to social media.
 A few weeks later, Susan received a letter from the North Carolina State Board of Elections telling her she committed a crime and demanding she take the post down.
 She refused, and with help from ֭, she’s suing members of the board of elections to have the unconstitutional statutes struck down.

 Read Susan's Story